nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 ```
 **Function Parameter Definitions:**
 - `taxonomy` -  taxonomy dataframe with taxonomy ranks as column names
-- `stringToReplace` - a vector of regex strings specifying what to replace
+- `stringToReplace` - a regex string specifying what to replace
 - `suffix` - string specifying the replacement value

 **Returns:** a dataframe of reformated taxonomy names